Published on: May 18, 2023

 Could Impact Corporate DE&I Efforts

-On October 31, the U.S. Supreme Court will hear oral arguments in two pending cases involving university affirmative action admissions policies (Students for Fair Admissions (SFA) v.
+On October 31, 2022, the U.S. Supreme Court heard oral arguments in two pending cases involving university affirmative action admissions policies (Students for Fair Admissions (SFA) v.
 Harvard; SFA v.
 University of North Carolina).
 In both cases, an organization representing Asian students contended that the universities’ factoring of race in admissions discriminated against those students in violation of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.
 The lower courts applied established precedent in ruling in favor of the universities.
-However, many observers see a strong chance the 6-3 conservative majority will rule against them before it adjourns in June 2023.
+In the October 31 arguments, the conservative majority of the Court expressed significant skepticism of both the need for and the legality of race-conscious admissions programs in higher education.
+Thus, many observers see a strong chance the 6-3 conservative majority will rule against the universities before it adjourns in June 2023.

 In an amicus curiae brief filed by HRPA, the Association urged the Court to continue to allow universities to use race as a factor, among other diversity criteria, in admissions programs, giving it no more weight than the others.
 Depending on its scope, a ruling against Harvard and UNC could have significant implications for the diversity, equity & inclusion (DE&I) practices and policies of large companies.
 Here are five things to keep in mind as we await the Court’s decision: